 Scenario 3: Most reviews are negative

-In the third scenario, you have more negative reviews than positive ones.
-People will most likely assign accountability to you or your business.
+People will most likely hold you or your business accountable.
 Therefore, more efforts are required from you.
-You should provide an apology, a prospective explanation and a compensation.
+You should provide an apology, a prospective explanation, and compensation.

 Understanding The Negative Online Review First